jenperson/tt-tutorial/operations/dispatch_overhead.md

 **Optimization Tip:** To improve execution performance, pay attention to dispatch costs — especially in memory-heavy workloads.
 DRAM access, memory bandwidth (BW), and dispatch operations all compete for system resources and can create contention bottlenecks.

+**Note:** Tenstorrent is actively working on reducing the cost of kernel dispatch by utilizing caches in multiple stages of the dispatch pipeline.
+Stay tuned!

 ## Asynchronous Dispatch

 One of the strengths of Tenstorrent’s dispatch model is that it is asynchronous — meaning the dispatch of future kernels overlaps with the execution of current ones.